 Why would you want to be able to access IRS information on your smartphone?
 You can perform a variety of useful tasks and seek tax information anywhere that your mobile phone has access to a signal.
 Here are a few examples of the available IRS services.

 - Check Your Refund – Once the IRS has acknowledged receipt of your e-filed return, you can start checking the status of your refund 24 hours after that acknowledgement.
 (For paper returns, you must wait four weeks after the mailing date to check access).
 You need three bits of information to check on your refund through the app: your Social Security Number or Individual Tax Identification Number (ITIN), filing status, and the exact amount of your refund.
 Your Social Security Number is masked and encrypted to maintain security.

 - Make Payments – All of your standard payment options may be accessed through the IRS2Go app.
 You can set up IRS Direct Pay, which allows you to have payments made as direct withdrawals from your bank account.
 For other payments via debit or credit card, you can access one of the IRS-approved payment processors.

 - Find Tax Preparation Assistance – Two IRS programs offer in-person assistance to elderly and low-income taxpayers: Volunteers Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE).
 The IRS2Go app can help you find the nearest access to these resources by entering your zip code and a mileage range that covers your traveling abilities.
 Directions to the facilities are also available.

-Previous versions of IRS2Go allowed you to request a tax return transcript in case you could not find last year's return, but that feature has been removed from version 5.0.
+Previous versions of IRS2Go allowed you to request a tax return transcript in case you could not find last year's return, but that feature has is not available on the latest version.
 However, you can still order IRS transcripts on the IRS website through the "Get Transcript" tool.
 Transcripts will be sent via the U.S. Postal Service to your address on record — so make sure that the IRS has your current address.
 As of this writing, transcripts are not available electronically thanks to last year's data breach problem.